 I love old recipes that come from our grandmothers and I always look for new ones I can find in old cooking books.

-There are a lot of old recipes out there, especially the European ones, where baked goods are made without the use of flour.
+There are many old recipes out there, especially the European ones, where baked goods are made without the use of flour.

 Almond flour, for example, especially in Spain, was used for at least 600-700 years now, and Tarta de Santiago is one of the most authentic and traditional Spanish baked goods you can find around.

-I thought it would be a good idea to put it on the blog, because it is something that you can make very easy anytime.
+I thought it would be a good idea to put it on the blog because it is something that you can make very easy at any time.

 Besides that, who doesn’t love a good chocolate cake?
-It is so good that you will not even noticed that there is no flour in it.
+It is so good that you will not even notice that there is no flour in it.

 This cake is dense, fudgy and delicious and goes really well with a cup of good tea or coffee.

-It is also very easy to make.
+It is also effortless to make.
 If you manage to melt the chocolate and butter together on top of a water bath, the rest of the ingredients come together super fast.

 Pretty much you just dump them together and mix them to a goey batter.